RTXteam/RTX-KG2/README.md

-The KG2 build system is designed only to run in an Ubuntu 18.04 environment (i.e., either (i) an Ubuntu 18.04 host OS or (ii) Ubuntu 18.04 running in a Docker container), as user `ubuntu` which must have passwordless `sudo` enabled and should have `bash` as the default shell (the build commands in the instructions in this README page assume a `bash` shell).
+The KG2 build system is designed only to run in an Ubuntu 18.04 environment (i.e., either (i) an Ubuntu 18.04 host OS or (ii) Ubuntu 18.04 running in a Docker container) as a non-root user which must have passwordless `sudo` enabled and should have `bash` as the default shell (the build commands in the instructions in this README page assume a `bash` shell).
 Currently, KG2 is built using a set of `bash` scripts that are designed to run in Amazon's Elastic Compute Cloud (EC2), and thus, configurability and/or coexisting with other installed software pipelines was not a design consideration for the build system.
 The KG2 build system's `bash` scripts create three subdirectories under